Israel – Now Is The Time!

 - Share personal Jewish identity journeys and connections with Israel stories.
 “What does Israel mean to you?”

 - Develop relationships with Israeli congregants.

 - Partner with Israeli Reform congregations.

-- Yom HaAtzmaut, day of unbridled celebration
+- Yom HaAtzmaut, day of celebration of Israel’s independence

 - Israel Film Festival, arts and culture.